ChaoranHu/smam/cran-comments.md

 ## Newer Version of R package smam

-The R package smam 0.3.0 has already in CRAN.
+The R package smam 0.4.0 has already in CRAN.
 This is the next version of smam.
-The version number of this package is 0.4.0.
-In this version, Chaoran Hu is added as an author and the new maintainer.
-The old maintainer is Professor Jun Yan (jun.yan@uconn.edu).
+The version number of this package is 0.5.0.

-We also modify the examples and DESCRIPTION file according to Professor Herbrandt's suggestion.
-We do appreciate Professor Herbrant's help and time!